 - 75 lpi Ideal for Flip, Animation, Morph, Zoom, Reasonable for 3D recommended viewing distance 0.2 – 1 (m) 0.65-3.3(ft)

-Q: What lenticular lens do you use when making your images.
+Q: What lenticular lenses do you use when making your images.

-A: A lenticular lens is array of cylinder lenses that act like magnifying lenses, the lens are manufactured out of a substrate material.
+A: A lenticular lense is an array of cylinder lenses that act like magnifying lenses, the lens are manufactured out of substrate material.